 "Is red" is from a Greek verb that means literally, "to be fire colored."
 It is from the base word for "fire" which, in Greek is also the base for the color, red.
 "Fire" is associated in Christianity with punishment, but Christ refers both to the productive use of fire in ovens for the baking of bread and in getting rid of trash in the junk yard.

-γενομένης (part sg aor mid fem gen) "When it is" is from ginomai, which means "to become", "to come into being", "to be produced," and "to be."
+γενομένης (part sg aor mid fem gen) "When it is" is from ginomai, which means "to become", "to come into being", "to happen", "to be produced," and "to be."
 It means changing into a new state of being.
 It is the complementary opposite of the verb "to be" (eimi)which indicates existence in the same state.

 λέγετε (verb 2nd pl pres ind act) "Ye say" is from lego, which means "to recount", "to tell over", "to say", "to speak", "to teach", "to mean", "boast of", "tell of", "recite," nominate," and "command."
 It has a secondary meaning "pick out, ""choose for oneself", "pick up", "gather", "count," and "recount."
 A less common word that is spelt the same means "to lay", "to lay asleep" and "to lull asleep."